-Described as a "masterful choral sound technician," Dr. Aaron Mitchell has an impressive record of building programs and leading ensembles to the highest level of artistic achievement.
+Dr. Aaron Mitchell has an impressive record of building programs and leading ensembles to the highest level of artistic achievement.
 Whether working with symphonic chorus, university, secondary school or children's chorus, his choirs have received numerous accolades.
 Choirs under his direction have been competitively selected to perform at the national conference of the Association of Canadian Choral Communities, the national conference of the American Orff Society, the multi-state conference of the American Choral Directors Association, chosen by the Vancouver Olympic Committee to perform the official torch relay anthem, and have recorded two professional CDs.
 His is a record of growth, outreach and collaboration with numerous community arts organizations, symphony orchestras, and other ensembles.
-Currently on the faculty at California State University San Marcos, he is also founder and Artistic Director of the One World Children's Choir in Del Mar, California.
-He recently returned from teaching at Amazon State University in Manaus, Brazil as a Fulbright Scholar (Brazil) with the U.S. Dept. of State.
+Currently on the faculty at California State University San Marcos, he is also founder and Artistic Director of the One World Children's Choir and foundation in Del Mar, California.
+He recently returned from teaching at Amazon State University in Manaus, Brazil as a Fulbright Scholar with the U.S. Dept. of State.

 Dr. Mitchell served as Director of Choral Activities at Indiana University-Purdue University in Fort Wayne and the University of Regina in Canada, where he also led the University Orchestra.
 He previously taught vocal and choral courses at Bloomsburg University of Pennsylvania and the University of Cincinnati's College-Conservatory of Music, and taught grades 4-12 in the Connecticut public schools.
 In his critically-acclaimed work with children's choir, he has prepared children for performances with groups such as California Ballet, the San Diego Symphony, the San Diego Master Chorale, and Sacra Profana, and is frequently noted for a "transformation" in the sound.
 His choirs were called "well-trained and fierce" by the San Diego Union-Tribune (performance of Carmina Burana with the San Diego Symphony).
 He headed a successful grant project with the Parker Foundation and released a CD with Westwind Brass, commissioning and collaborating with such significant composers as Emmy-winning film & television composer Larry Groupé.
 He was guest conductor for SDUSD's Elementary Honor Choir in 2015.